 2. In “Settings”, select “Backup” > “Manage backup” to choose the folder you want to automatically backup to OneDrive on Windows 10.

-Besides the official desktop app that OneDrive offers for file syncing, you can also automatically back up files to OneDrive in Windows 10 via a third-party tool like CBackup, which is a professional PC cloud backup for Windows PCs.
-Although it a cloud backup service that has its own cloud server called CBackup Cloud.
-It also allows you to add your third-party cloud storage accounts including OneDrive, Dropbox and Google Drive and backup PC files to them easily.
+Besides the official desktop app that OneDrive offers for file syncing, you can also automatically back up files to OneDrive in Windows 10/11/8/7/XP/Vista via a free cloud backup service like CBackup, which is a professional backup and sync service for you to perform OneDrive automatic backup.

-How to automatically backup files to OneDrive on Mac?
+How to Automatically Backup Files to OneDrive on Mac

 1. Download and install the OneDrive Sync Client for Mac from Microsoft and open it.